Storm of Love: Season 14: Alicia Lindbergh and Viktor Saalfeld

 Charlotte Saalfeld reconnects with her long-estranged brother Gottfried, who had been disowned by their father, Ludwig.
 Charlotte also meets Gottfried's son Christoph, a successful hotelier.
 Christoph is angry at his father for hiding the truth about their family for his whole life.
 Determined to own his family's legacy, Christoph buys a large amount of shares in the Fürstenhof and tells his son Boris that some day the hotel will be all his.

 Christoph's much-younger girlfriend, Dr. Alicia Lindbergh, pays a surprise visit and is upset when she catches him with Desirée Bramigk.
 Christoph explains to Alicia that he believed they were broken up because she had said she did not want a long-distance relationship.
 Christoph and Alicia reconcile and he ensures that Alicia gets a job at the local hospital.
 Alicia is head over heels in love with Christoph and overlooks a lot of his morally ambiguous actions.
 Alicia hopes to marry and have a family with Christoph, but he is reluctant to become a father again at his age.
 Alicia proposes to Christoph and he accepts.

 Christoph's estranged eldest son, Viktor, arrives in Bichelheim.
 Viktor has a criminal past, but wants to leave it behind.
 Viktor falls in love with Alicia at first sight without knowing who she is and is stunned when he learns she is engaged to his father.
 Viktor and Christoph immediately clash.
 Viktor hopes Alicia can see what kind of man Christoph truly is, but Alicia ignores Viktor's warnings and remains fully dedicated to Christoph.
 Viktor begins working at the stables at the Fürstenhof.
 Viktor and Alicia bond over their love of horses and Viktor feels he and Alicia are meant for each other.
 On her wedding day to Christoph, Viktor begs Alicia not to marry him, but she goes through with the ceremony and is excited about starting her life with Christoph.
 Viktor and Alicia grow closer, which is noticed by Christoph.
 Christoph encourages Jessica Bronkhorst to pursue Viktor and they begin a casual relationship.
 Christoph's ex-wife and Viktor and Boris's mother, Xenia, arrives in Bichelheim after twenty years of estrangement.
 Alicia is disgusted to find out that Christoph blackmailed Xenia into leaving their children behind when they were young after he had found out she had an affair.
-Alcia ends their marriage and grows close to Viktor.
+Alicia ends their marriage and grows close to Viktor.
 Viktor and Alicia are about to become a couple when Alicia discovers she is pregnant by Christoph.
 Viktor offers to pretend to be the father, but Alicia does not want to keep Christoph's child away from him.
 Alicia wants to give her child a proper family and reconciles with Christoph.
 Xenia poisons Alicia and she sadly has a miscarriage.